Garden offers now on

 Here’s some extra guidance that answers common questions to help you achieve the best results when painting your kitchen cabinets.

-What’s the best paint for kitchen cabinets?
+Which paint finish is best for kitchen cabinets?

 Do I have to strip the cabinets before painting?